JamFfm/TFTDisplay/README.md

 (2)-- I followed this page how to install and run it:
 >https://learn.adafruit.com/user-space-spi-tft-python-library-ili9341-2-8/usage
 >Please do not update your Firmware.
-I will distroy thr Raspi configuration (not the hardware).
+It will distroy the Raspi configuration (not the hardware).
 >I noticed that you need first initialise with DC 18 and RST 23.
 This causes a white screen.
 After that change to DC 24 and RST 25.
 The latter is the GPIO I connected.

 >The modul can display a temperatur graph by the help of rrdtool.